Regression Discontinuity Designs Under Interference: Introduction

 \section{Introduction}

-In a Regression Discontinuity Design (RDD), treatment assignment is determined by whether an observed variable—commonly referred to as the \qq score" or \qq forcing" variable—exceeds a known cutoff.
+In a Regression Discontinuity Design (RDD), the treatment assignment is determined by whether an observed variable— known as \qq score" or \qq forcing" variable—exceeds a given cutoff.
 For instance, in conditional cash transfer (CCT) programs, eligibility for financial aid hinges on the household's poverty index relative to a predetermined threshold \citep[e.g.][]{battistinrettor2008,attanasio}.
-Beyond CCT programs, RDDs have been applied across diverse domains, including education \citep[e.g.][]{angristlavy, lefgren}, the labour market \citep[e.g.,][]{battistinrettore2002,dinardo}, and biomedicine, where eligibility for treatment is often determined by clinical thresholds such as CD4 count for early retroantiviral therapy to HIV patients \citep{bor}, or age for vaccination \citep{rddvaccine}.
+Beyond CCT programs, RDDs have been applied across diverse domains, including education \citep[e.g.,][]{ lefgren}, the labour market \citep[e.g.,][]{battistinrettore2002}, and medicine, where eligibility for treatment is often determined by clinical thresholds such as age for vaccination \citep{rddvaccine}.

 The deterministic nature of the RDD assignment mechanism violates the overlap assumption and prevents the use of covariate adjustment methods, common in observational studies \citep[e.g.][]{hernanrobin}.
 However, since its early development \citep{hahn, lee2008}, the analysis of RDDs has relied on an assumption of continuity of the outcome regression functions to allow the identification of the average treatment effect at the cutoff.
+RDDs have gained renewed interest in recent years, leading to significant methodological advancements \citep[e.g.,][]{diaz, optrdd, cct14, kolesar}.